Eyespot (wheat): Development of infection

 It is more severe if wheat is grown continuously in same field over the same period.
 The fungus grows as mycelium which penetrates successive leaf sheaths throughout the growing season.
 High humidity, cool, and damp weather at the soil surface favours disease development.
-Whilst dry and hot weather causes the leaf sheaths of the plant to dry and fall off, taking the inoculum with it, thus lessening disease.
+Dry and hot weather causes the leaf sheaths of the plant to dry and fall off, taking the inoculum with it, thus lessening disease.

 Invasion of fungi

 Invasion of Pseudocercosporella herpotrichoides in wheat initiates with release of enzyme for breaking the plant cell wall.
 A specific sequence of enzymes is employed; without these enzymes the fungus would not be able to invade the plant cell.
 The process begins with breaking of the leaf cuticle by formation of appressoria which provide the mechanical force to break into the cell.
-Then Pectin, cellulase, hemicellulase and protease enzymes are released to enable invasion into the host cell.
+Then pectin, cellulase, hemicellulase and protease enzymes are released to enable invasion into the host cell.
 Now the fungus is present in the plant stem, it causes disease by affecting nutrient and water supply to upper parts of the plant, weakening the plant stem.

 In some cases beta, 1-3 glycan synthase is also released to penetrate the callose matrix.